-Murray mouth
+Murray Mouth

-Dredging operations at the Murray Mouth commenced on 9 January 2015 to maintain connectivity (exchange of water) between the Coorong and the Southern Ocean and have now ceased due to the good condition of the Mouth and the forecast higher flows.
+Dredging operations at the Murray Mouth have now ceased due to the good condition of the Mouth and the forecast higher flows.

 There are a number of shallow zones in and adjacent to the Murray Mouth.
 Mariners should use caution when traversing the mouth area, follow all directions, reduce speed and avoid travelling at low tide.
 Mariners equipped with echo sounders should check depths regularly.
 Navigation through the Murray Mouth is only permitted during daylight hours.
 Exclusion Zones established around the dredging operations are in place to ensure public safety.
 Refer to Notice to Mariners No 42 of 2016 Notice 42.